florale/MonashPSY3062R/README.md

 # Monash PSY3062 R Workshop

-This series of workshop hands on lesson about making use of `R`, a programming language and environment for statistics.
+This series of workshop hands on lesson about making use of `R`, a programming language and environment for statistics and data sciences.
 Over the semester, you will learn some basics of `R` programming and learning to do analyses in `R`.

 This GitHub repository stores all the resources for the unit, including HTML, R Markdown, and R scripts.
 You can download your weekly materials from here or Moodle.